Square-densities, and volume forms: Volume form

+Recall from the last lines of Section \ref{Sec2x} the notation $\omega^{2}$ for the square $k$-volume constructed out of a differential $k$-form $\omega$:

-\begin{thm}Assume that $g$ is a Riemannian metric on an $n$-dimen\-sional manifold $M$.
-Then there exists locally on $M$ a differential $n$-form $\omega$ such that $\Sigma_{g}$ and $\Sigma^{\omega}$ agree on all thin $n$-simplices; $\omega$ is (locally) unique up to sign, and deserves the name {\em volume form} for $g$.\end{thm} {\bf Proof.} Since the data and assertions in the statement do not depend on the choice of a coordinate system, it suffices to prove the assertion in a coordinate chart.
-So assume that $M \subseteq R^{n}$ is an open subset.
-We use this coordinate chart to construct the extension $\overline{\omega}$ as described in Subsection \ref{twox}.
-Then $g$ is given in terms of the symmetric positive definite $n\times n$ matrices $G(x)$ (for $x\in M$).
-Consider the differential $n$-form $\omega$, as well as the extended $n$-form $\overline{\omega}$, given by the formula
+\begin{thm}Assume that $g$ is a Riemannian metric on an oriented $n$-dimen\-sional manifold $M$.
+Then there exists on $M$ a unique positive differential $n$-form $\omega$ such that $\heron_{g}$ and $\omega^{2}$ agree on all 2-infinitesimal $n$-simplices; it deserves the name {\em volume form} for $g$.\end{thm} {\bf Proof.} Since the data and assertions in the statement do not depend on the choice of a (positively oriented) coordinate chart, it suffices to prove the assertion in such.
+So assume that $M \subseteq R^{n}$ is an open subset (with orientation inherited from the canonical one $\det$ on $R^{n}$), and $G$ is given in terms of the positive definite $n\times n$ matrices $G(x)$ (for $x\in M$).
+For the existence of a volume form: Consider the extended $n$-form $\overline{\omega}$, given by the formula

-for any 2-infinitesimal $n$-simplex $X$.
-Let $Y$ denote the $n\imes n$ matrix with $x_{j}-x_{0}$ as its $j$th column.
+for any 2-infinitesimal $n$-simplex $X=(x_{0}, \ldots ,x_{n})$.
+Let $Y$ denote the $n\times n$ matrix with $x_{i}-x_{0}$ as its $i$th column.
 Then squaring the defining equality for $\overline{\omega}$ gives